BruceEckel/AtomicKotlin-hugo/content/ebook/index.md

 ### Stepik

+> There may be a slight delay in updating the Stepik version.
+If you want
+> it right now, use the Leanpub version.

 [The Stepik Platform](https://stepik.org/course/19590) provides a web-based experience that allows you to modify and run the book's examples in-place.
 Includes an extensive free sample.